dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 Readiness check in scheduler-extender
 ![Screenshot](images/extender_flow.png)

-Readiness flag - CSI Operator sets `<node_name>=Ready` in sharable `extender-status` ConfigMap, if the related kube-scheduler restarted after CM creation.
+Readiness flag - CSI Operator sets `<node_name>=Ready` in shareable `extender-status` ConfigMap, if the related kube-scheduler restarted after CM creation.
 Extender can read this information and compare `<node_name>` with value gotten from Pod parameters.

 CSI Operator behavior for Openshift Platform